arw-625/Happiest-Generation/README.md

 ## Conclusion

-I failed to reject me null hypothesis.
+I failed to reject my null hypothesis that a randomly selected suicide death in the deacade will not be a Boomer more than 28% of the time.

 ## Future Steps